didiersmith/steve/chapters/mum.md

 "Where did you come from?"
 Mum asked.

 Stacy opened her mouth, and realized she couldn't even begin to describe the location of her solar system and the digital location of StevieNix within it.
-"Earth," she said simply, and shut her mouth.
+"They call it Elba," she said simply, and shut her mouth.

 Mum raised an eyebrow and looked at Russell for more explanation.